renkh/Installing-Hackintosh/README.md

-installation instructions for macOS on PC the proper way primarily avoids the problem of updates breaking your configuration based of [tonymacx86](https://www.tonymacx86.com/) updated on 12/22/2017
+installation instructions for macOS High Sierra on PC. based of [tonymacx86](https://www.tonymacx86.com/) updated on 07/20/2019
 # Installation
 ## Before you begin
-1. Start downloading macOS High Sierra from App Store on macOS computer
+1. Start downloading macOS [High Sierra](https://itunes.apple.com/us/app/macos-high-sierra/id1246284741?ls=1&mt=12) from App Store on macOS computer.
+To follow the link you might need to open it in Safari and have it redirect to Mac App Store.
 2. You need to have an account at [tonymacx86](https://www.tonymacx86.com/) to be able to download 2 programs needed for this guide.
 3. Have a USB drive ready, for formatting information see **Formatting** subsection.